RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-experimental-setup.md

 ## Defocusing

-Simulates defocusing while recording the video.
+They are the settings to simulate defocusing while video recording.

 <a href="../../assets/images/gui/sim-panel-experimental-setup-defocus.png"><img src="../../assets/images/gui/sim-panel-experimental-setup-defocus.png" style="max-width: 220px;" /></a>